fescofesco/MtG-OCR/README.md

 # [MtG-OCR](https://github.com/fescofesco)

-This program allows for Magic the Gathering Cards (MtG) identification recognition from images.
+This program identifies [Magic the Gathering (MtG)](https://magic.wizards.com/en) cards from images by optical-character-recognition (OCR) _via_ [pytesseract](https://github.com/UB-Mannheim/tesseract).

-The program is structured in several steps which are located on several scripts.
-Each script has one main func and is currently able to get started by its own.
+The cards are safed as a [cubecobra](www.cubecobra.com) cube file in `~/git/MtG-OCR/data/Card_Identification/results\CubeCobra_DATETIME.csv`.
-To test the program either start the individual scripts or the tests stored in the `~git/MtG-OCR/test/Card_Identification` folder
+The program requires one card per image.
+The card may not project out of the image.
 # Setup

 Start by installing the required modules.